Patent2net/P2N-v3/README.rst

 =====
 About
 =====
-> Patent2Net is a toolkit for patent information processing and statistical analysis for education and science.
+:: Patent2Net is a toolkit for patent information processing and statistical analysis for education and science.
-  Patent2Net aims to collect and help study and analyze patent data from the European Patent Office's Open Patent Services API (OPS).
+  Patent2Net aims to collect and help study and analyze patent data from the European Patent Office's `Open Patent Services API (OPS) <https://www.epo.org/searching-for-patents/data/web-services/ops.html>`_.

-> Patent2Net is free software, dedicated to:
+:: Patent2Net is free software, dedicated to:
  * provide statistical analysis and representations of a set of patents.
  * promote the use of patent information in academic, nano and small firms, developing countries
  * learn, study and practice how to collect, treat and communicate "textual bibliographic information", and automation process